tom-seddon/ghouls-tng/docs/ghouls-revenge.md

 # Ghouls: Revenge

 It's been 40 years since the deadly haunted mansion.
 What horrors has the ghost been cooking up?
-Now, revisit the mansion - and 12 terrifying new 4-level situations.
+Now, revisit the mansion - and 14 exciting new 4-level situations.
+(But beware!
+Wherever your adventures take you, the ghost is never far behind!)

-Once the ghost is defeated, take on his mantle yourself, and construct fresh torments.
+Once the ghost is defeated, take on his mantle yourself, and devise fresh torments.

 # Running the game